bluesky-social/bsky-docs/docs/tutorials/viewing-profiles.md

 ## Fetching multiple profiles at once

-Fetching multiple profiles is as easy as a single profile:
+Fetching multiple profiles is as easy as fetching a single profile:

 <Tabs groupId="sdk">
   <TabItem value="ts" label="Typescript">